Workday/canvas-kit/modules/_labs/breadcrumbs/react/README.md

 ## Usage

-Breadcrumbs is a composable component that, while more verbose, offers more flexibility to build for your use case.
+Breadcrumbs is a composable component that provides more flexibility in its structure.
 There are two main variations: `List` and `CollapsibleList`.
-First we'll discuss `List`.
+First, we'll discuss `List`.
 There will also be information about the shared sub-components below.

 ### `List`